 It’s good to refresh the worm castings every month or so if your plant is still growing new leaves, even if it’s not the “official” growing season.

 For plants that have a bushy plant head which makes it hard to place dry worm castings at the top of the soil, you’ll want to make a liquid mixture of one teaspoon castings per cup of water.
-Soak it for twenty-four hours to let the castings seep into the water.
+Soak it uncovered for twenty-four hours to let the castings seep into the water and the air activate the microbial life in the castings.
 Water the plant once a month with this mixture.

 It’s better to under-fertilize than to over-fertilize, so start with a modest amount of worm castings and you can add a bit more if you think the plant lacks nutrients.